Massage therapy has many wonderful health benefits! In clinical studies massage has been shown to:

 What parts of the body does massage therapy focus on?

 It depends on what you want!
 A “full-body massage” includes all of the following body parts: face, head, neck, shoulders, arms, hands, feet, legs, back and glutes (aka buttocks).
-If you are not comfortable receiving massage in a particular area, or if you want your therapist to focus on particular places, just let your therapist know in advance.
+At Chambersburg, your therapist will ask before working on your face or gluteal region.
+If you are not comfortable receiving massage in any particular area, or if you want your therapist to focus on particular places, just let your therapist know in advance.